 Self Drive Mode:

-- 785€ (3 star hotels) / 920€ (boutique hotels) for 4-6 participants
+- 940€/pp (3 star hotels) / 1100€/pp (boutique hotels) for min 4 participants

-- 1180€ (3 star hotels) / 1340€ (boutique hotels) for 2-3 participants
+- 1180€/pp (3 star hotels) / 1355€/pp (boutique hotels) for 2 participants

 Fully Guided Mode:

-- 1600€ (3 star hotels) / 1780€ (boutique hotels) for 4-6 participants
+- 1950€/pp (3 star hotels) / 2,150€/pp (boutique hotels) for min 4 participants

-- 2875€/pp (3 star hotels) / 3090€/pp (boutique hotels) for 2-3 participants
+- 2875€/pp (3 star hotels) / 3090€/pp (boutique hotels) for min 2 participants

 - English speaking Trekking Hellas Guide & driver.

-- Activities: 2 hikes, 1 sea kayak, 1 rafting activity.
+- Activities: 2 hikes, 2 sea kayak, 1 rafting activity.

 - Professional Guides in Epidaurus / Mycenae / Olympia / Mystra and entrance fees.

-- Meals Full Board (starting from lunch on day 1 until lunch on day 7).
+- Meals Full Board (starting from lunch on day 1 until lunch on day 8)

 Early in the morning, we continue to a less touristy but very inspiring mountainous region in central Peloponnese, renowned for its rich in historic villages like Dimitsana, Stemnitsa and Karytaina.
 Today we hike in the inspiring Lousios Gorge.
 The hike offers a beautiful combination of history with nature.
 We walk amongst trails of dense vegetation going parallel and crisscrossing the Lousios River.
 We visit monasteries that appear to be literally hanging from the cliffs and end the trek at the archaeological site of Ancient Gortys.
 This is one of the most stirrings of all Greek sites as it is based along the rushing river known in ancient times as the Gortynios.
+Overnight in Stemnitsa.

 Lousios river is where Zeus the father of Olympian gods bathed after his birth, according to Pausanias the Greek traveler and geographer of the 2nd century AD.

 Discover a hidden natural paradise and enjoy rafting in a spectacular densely vegetated gorge and in the river’s crystal clear waters.
 The descent is of a 2nd-3rd degree of difficulty, starting from Lousios, continuing to Alfios River, and ending to the spectacular bridge of “Koukos”.
+Overnight in Stemitsa.

 Optional activity (during summer time): River Trekking in Neda Gorge.

 Our trip starts from the old harbor of Kardamyli, the place we meet.
 At the beginning of the activity, we attend a brief but comprehensive introduction to the basics of sea kayaking.
 We get our kayaks and begin to enjoy an excursion where each little cove has a special surprise such as hidden caves, cliffs with spectacular formations and unique beaches with sand or pebbles such as the well-hidden beach of Foneas with the white pebbles and the sandy beach of Delfinia.
 Weather and time permitting, we head to Stoupa and the beach of Kalogria with its fine golden sand and turquoise waters.
 The beach of Kalogria is known as the beach of Zorbas, as this was the place where writer Nikos Kazantzakis met the hero of his book Zorba the Greek.
 Halfway we make a relaxing stop for swimming, snorkeling and a picnic with local traditional delicacies.

 After our activity, we travel even further in deep Mani and overnight in Limeni another beautiful sea village.